contributte/apitte/README.md

 ## Example

 Just define some endpoints, I mean controllers.
-Place some annotations and thats all.
+Place some annotations and that is all.

 ```php
 namespace App\Controllers;